nathanmarz/storm/docs/documentation/Resource_Aware_Scheduler_overview.md

     resource.aware.scheduler.priority.strategy: "backtype.storm.scheduler.resource.strategies.priority.DefaultSchedulingPriorityStrategy"

 A default strategy will be provided.
 The following explains how the default scheduling priority strategy works.

 **DefaultSchedulingPriorityStrategy**

-The order of scheduling should be based on how far is a user’s current resource allocation to his or her guaranteed allocation.
+The order of scheduling should be based on the distance a user’s current resource allocation to his or her guaranteed allocation.
 We should prioritize the users who are the furthest away from their resource guarantee.
-The difficulty of this problem is that a user may have multiple resource guarantees and another user can have another set resource guarantees, so how can we compare them in a fair manner?
-Lets use the average percentage of resource guarantees satisfied as a method of comparison.
+The difficulty of this problem is that a user may have multiple resource guarantees, and another user can have another set resource guarantees, so how can we compare them in a fair manner?
+Let's use the average percentage of resource guarantees satisfied as a method of comparison.

 For example: